 We are subject to significant governmental legislation and regulation over commercial, operating and environmental matters.
-Railroads are subject to the enactment of laws by Congress that could increase economic regulation of the industry.
+Congress can enact laws that could increase economic regulation of the industry.
 Railroads presently are subject to commercial regulation by the Surface Transportation Board (STB), which has jurisdiction over some rates, routes, fuel surcharges, conditions of service, and the extension or abandonment of rail lines.
 The STB also has jurisdiction over the consolidation, merger, or acquisition of control of and by rail common carriers.
-Additional economic regulation of the rail industry by Congress or the STB, whether under new or existing laws, could have a significant negative impact on our ability to determine prices for rail services and result in a material adverse effect in the future on our financial position, results of operations, or liquidity in a particular year or quarter.
+Additional economic regulation of the rail industry by Congress or the STB, whether under new or existing laws, could have a significant negative impact on our ability to determine prices for rail services and on the efficiency of our operations, either of which could result in a material adverse effect in the future on our financial position, results of operations, or liquidity in a particular year or quarter.
 This potential material adverse effect could also result in reduced capital spending on our rail network or abandonment of lines.

-Railroads are subject to safety and security regulation by the U.S. Department of Transportation and the U.S. Department of Homeland Security, which regulate most aspects of our operations.
-Compliance with the Rail Safety Improvement Act of 2008 will result in additional operating costs associated with the statutorily mandated implementation of positive train control by 2015.
-In addition to increased capital expenditures, implementation may result in reduced operational efficiency and service levels, as well as increased compensation and benefits expenses, and increased claims and litigation costs.
+Railroads are also subject to the enactment of laws by Congress and regulation by the U.S. Department of Transportation and the U.S. Department of Homeland Security (which regulate most aspects of our operations) related to safety and security.
+The Rail Safety Improvement Act of 2008 (RSIA), the Surface Transportation Extension Act of 2015, and the implementing regulations promulgated by the Federal Railroad Administration (FRA) require us and each other Class I railroad to implement an interoperable positive train control system (PTC) on certain of our respective lines by December 31, 2018.

+Full implementation of PTC in compliance with RSIA will result in additional operating costs and capital expenditures, and PTC implementation may result in reduced operational efficiency and service levels, as well as increased compensation and benefits expenses, and increased claims and litigation costs.